shellynagar27/Portfolio-Projects/Book Store SQL Project/README.md

 # Book Store Sales Data Analysis

-In this projects we analyze book store sales data as per category, brand, customer, city.
-We also used recursive query to analyze staff data of the store.
+In this project, I conducted a thorough analysis of book store sales and staff data to gain insights into various aspects of the business.

 ## Tool used